DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 Now we are ready to add a gantt chart to our page.

-Open the layout page and add a yield into the *head* tag, well use it to add dhtmlxgantt files to the page:
+Open the layout page and add a yield into the *head* tag.
+We'll use it to add dhtmlxgantt files to the page:

 {{snippet app/views/layouts/application.html.erb}}
 ~~~html
 <!DOCTYPE html>